-The following prerequisites must be met for a Kubernetes and Run:ai SaaS installation:
+The following prerequisites must be met for Kubernetes and Run:ai installation:

-- The cluster must be running an updated BCM.
-For a cluster running on Ubuntu this typically means first running: apt update; apt upgrade - The cluster must allow outbound traffic to the Run:ai cloud. - The user must have the following Run:ai credentials: - tenant name - application secret - username and password for the admin user - A hostname must be available that can be used instead of the cluster IP external address - A DNS entry for the hostname must exist that resolves to the cluster IP address. - There must be a trusted server certificate and key file for the hostname
+- The cluster must be running an updated BCM (for example, for Ubuntu: apt update; apt upgrade) - The cluster allows outbound traffic to the Run:ai cloud - The user has the Run:ai credentials: - tenant name - application secret - username and password for the admin user - An available hostname that can be used instead of the cluster IP external address - A DNS entry for the hostname that resolves to the cluster IP address.

+• A trusted server certificate and key file for the hostname.

-The hostname is used by clients, such as the primary Run:ai web interface to connect to Run:ai APIs on the cluster through the Ingress controller over HTTPS.
+The hostname is used by clients, such as the primary Run:ai web interface to connect to Run:ai APIs on the cluster through the Ingress Controller over HTTPS.